Bursitis around Knee

 - Redness and warmth at the site of the bursa

-- The aggravated factors include kneeling, crouching, repetitive bending or squatting and symptoms can be relieved when sitting still
+- The aggravating factors include kneeling, crouching, repetitive bending or squatting and symptoms can be relieved when sitting still

-In most of the cases, the patient starts to feel better within a few weeks of treatment.
+In most cases, the patient starts to feel better within a few weeks of treatment.

 - Reducing pain and inflammation,